List of The Adventures of the Galaxy Rangers characters: Scarecrow

 The Scarecrow is an ancient, powerful alien monstrosity created for a long-ago war between the (then) technologically advanced Tarkon and a now-forgotten enemy.
 Even though the war is thousands of years over, he still is primarily motivated to destroy the living, ancient machine.

 Upon defeat, it was forced into hibernation for uncounted millennia under the surface of the planet Granna (he mentions the figure "a hundred million years" but this could be an exaggeration).
 The entity was disturbed; forcibly awakened by a Kiwi agricultural analysis device whose rumbling thumpings stirred the creature back into consciousness.
 Scarecrow sustains himself by draining, fatally, the life force of others.
 His first victims were a sheriff and deputy sent out on patrol from the colony, followed by one of the colonists.
 Niko almost became another of his victims, but Goose was able to track him to a farmhouse.
 It was here that Goose gave the entity the moniker "Scarecrow," named after a ghost story he heard from the locals.
 During the fight, the house caught fire, and Scarecrow was trapped inside while Goose and Zozo managed to flee.
-The Scarecrow was seen fleeing the burning house covered in flames and cackling maniacally.
+The Scarecrow was seen fleeing the burning house covered in flames and cackling maniacally, and later revealed to be fully unharmed by the burning flames.

-Later appearances placed him draining entire Tarkonian villages of their lifeforce in an attempt to gain enough power to kill the Heart of Tarkon (another ancient weapon which could destroy him) ("Scarecrow's Revenge") and crashlanding on Mesa ("Aces and Apes").
+Later appearances placed him draining entire Tarkonian villages of their lifeforce in an attempt to gain enough power to kill the Heart of Tarkon (another ancient weapon which could destroy him) ("Scarecrow's Revenge") and crash landing on Mesa ("Aces and Apes").
 In the final episode of the series, he infiltrates the Tarkonian court, exerting a powerful mental control over the court until Doc, Princess Maya, King Spartos, and the court Shaman reactivate the Heart and the defenses of the planet.
 The Heart dispatched the Scarecrow, but we can never know for sure if that was indeed the end of the hard-to-kill foe.
+On one occasion after a defeat, the Scarecrow's cape was seen flying through space and landing on a distant planet.
+The gloved hand of the Scarecrow was then seen erupting from the ground and clenching it's fist.

 Supertroopers

 The Supertroopers are a group of genetically engineered supersoldiers that Goose must hunt down.
+The at-large supertroopers escaped the Wolf Den training facility after Senator Wheiner unleashed a powerful, mutagenic gas named X-Factor into the supertrooper's barracks.
+All except Shane Gooseman were affected (because he wasn't in the barracks at the time) and they swore revenge against Owen Nagata, their creator thinking he betrayed them.
+The supertrooper's powers increased, but they also became deranged, some more than others.
 They include: